vneeraja/Amazon_Vine_Analysis/README.md

 This shows that the vine members are using the product to decide on posting a positive review instead of blindly giving a 5-star review and that they are showing no bias.
 The rate at which the vine members are posting a review for a product must be compared with that of non vine members (review_date) that might support this statement.

+Also, we need to extend our analysis for different datasets that might help us determine positive/negative Bias of Vine Reviews.
+We can also check if there is a bias of reviews for a product category/categories.